Menu

 C. Through Conduit CSC Regional Office (RO); and

-This mode of application filing takes time, considering that communications between the conduit CSCRO and the authorized CSCRO are dispatched at least via registered mail.
+This mode of application filing takes time, considering that communications between the conduit CSC RO and the authorized CSC RO are dispatched at least via registered mail.

 D. Through Mail

-This mode involves the applicant sending the application and documentary requirements (including originals) to the CSC Regional Office concerned through either registered mail, or courier.
+This mode involves the applicant sending his/her application and documentary requirements (including originals) to the CSC RO concerned through either registered mail, or courier.
 This mode takes time in view of anticipated exchange of communications.
+Delays and lost of documents through the negligence of the courier is beyond the control of the CSC RO concerned.

 SCHEDULE OF FEES